swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

 ### Declarations

-We setup the url we'll use to populate our menu:
+We setup the url, Wikipedia Search, that we'll use to populate our menu:

 ```
 (def base-url